International Day of Parliamentarism

 The first International Day of Parliamentarism was observed on June 30, 2018, and has since then gained worldwide attention.
 The United Nations General Assembly declared this day to build public awareness of the importance of parliaments in governance and politics.
 The day provides an opportunity for countries to share their parliamentary experiences, promote good governance practices, and uphold democratic values.
 International Day of Parliamentarism is observed annually on June 30th.

-International Day of Parliamentarism facts
+Top 8 Facts for 2026 International Day of Parliamentarism in Canada

 Top things to do in Canada for this observance